 While the months that followed this day four years ago produced more pain than healing, today I choose to hold onto the feeling of what this single day represents in my healing journey – the day I took my power back.

 The moment I first spoke out loud about my abuse was not a moment of confidence, clarity, or self-compassion.
 It was a moment of sheer terror.
 I was in the midst of a crisis in my marriage, feeling the painful effects of shattered trust, betrayal, and uncertainty.
 I felt completely alone and questioned every truth that had been shared in our relationship.
 It was in this storm of emotions that I felt the power of this secret that had been living deep down inside of me begin to rise to the surface, begging to be released.
 It was a shameful secret that I had never spoken of and instead carried the weight, burden, and blame of it in my heart for years and years.
-Letting those words escape from my mouth for the first time felt as though I were risking everything.
+Letting those words escape from my mouth for the first time felt as though I was risking everything.
 The shame of my abuse had left such a deep wound in me that I truly felt that simply revealing this information might cost me my marriage and my family.
 When the words finally left my mouth it was this profoundly deep rooted shame that caused me to first identify my years of sexual abuse by my high school coach as simply an “inappropriate relationship”.
 I didn’t have the perspective or understanding at that time to perceive it in any way other than how I had been trained to view it – that it was my fault.
 It was through the eventual ongoing and persistent feedback, guidance, and reassurance from others that the words “inappropriate relationship” could slowly be transformed into the more appropriate and accurate term that I have learned to identify with – sexual abuse.

 The words we choose matter.
 The words we speak to ourselves and to others are as powerful as the feelings they ignite.

 Each time I used the words “inappropriate relationship” to describe my experiences I was unknowingly continuing to sear the shameful self blaming messages that were forced upon me by my abuser.
-I could not accept the words “sexual abuse” as part of my story until I could begin to both own the reality of my experiences and let go of the shame and self blame that had been so carefully woven into my psyche.
+I could not accept the words “sexual abuse” as part of my story until I could begin to both own the reality of my experiences and let go of the shame that had been so carefully woven into my psyche.
 This process took years and an incredible amount of work to slowly repair and rewire my damaged self perception.
 Only then could I begin to grasp and eventually learn to identify with the term sexual abuse.

 Recently I learned of a middle school teacher in North Carolina who had been arrested upon reports of sexual misconduct with students over a time period that spanned nearly two decades.
 At the time that this story was released to the public six students had already come forward to the police.
 In response to these allegations the school released an email to parents informing them of this situation.
 The term used in this email to describe this teacher’s actions and what he was being criminally charged with was “indecent liberties”.
 In trying to understand how such horrendously sickening and traumatizing criminal actions could be summed up and described with these words, I looked it up.
 It turns out that indecent liberties is a fairly common legal term used in various states across the country to describe and include most illegal sexual contact.
 These words do not sit well with me.
 These words do not embody the gravity of what they are supposed to represent.
 When I say the words “child sexual abuse” or “unlawful sexual contact” they provoke a strong visceral response inside of me that “indecent liberties” does not even begin to amount to.
 It does not convey the magnitude of a sex crime against a child – a crime that is so horrific that it is ruled a felony and carries with it a prison sentence – a crime that is so damaging and pervasive that it has no statute of limitations in North Carolina along with many other states now.
 In choosing the term “indecent liberties” it feels to me that the justice system has assigned a soft term to describe vile criminal behavior.
 The impact of these words to an outsider without prior knowledge or personal experience may seem minor or insignificant.
 After all, this teacher is in fact under arrest and being charged with a felony.
 His accusers are being given an opportunity to take part in a criminal investigation and trial.
 If we know what is meant and included in the term they chose, then why should we even care to challenge it?
 The answer for me is simple.
 It’s for the survivors – both the survivors who had the strength and courage to come forward as well as the silent survivors who have been unable to face their trauma and speak about their experiences.